-First of all, it should be emphasized that a foreign company’s branch does not have a legal personality.
+First of all, it should be emphasized that a foreign company’s Polish branch does not have a legal personality.
 It does constitute a separate organizational unit but it is still only a part of the foreign entrepreneurship.
 This means that foreign entrepreneur is responsible for the undertakings of the branch company.
 Essentially, the branch also does not have the capacity to be a party in court proceedings.
 Consequently, it is the foreign entrepreneur who will constitute a party (either plaintiff or defendant) in the event of a possible court trial.
 It does not apply, however, to cases concerning employees’ issues.

-In the event of litigation between a foreign company’s branch and its employee (either former or present one), the branch company will always constitute a representative party to the proceedings.
+In the event of litigation between a foreign company’s branch in Poland and its employee (either former or present one), the branch company will always constitute a representative party to the proceedings.
 In other words, if the investor wants that his Polish part of business have a legal personality he has to register a company in Poland.

-Branch in Poland for EU companies
+Branch registration in Poland for EU companies

 Moreover, registration of a company’s branch in Poland also requires: